zhiwenh/delib/README.md

   });
 ```

 You can get an array of all previously deployed addresses with `delib.eth.contracts.addresses.getAll('contractName')`.
-The most recently deployed address is at index 0.
-Using this will allow you to call previously deployed contracts.
+The most recently deployed address is the array's last index.
+Use this to access previously deploy contracts.

 ### Execute contract methods
 **delib.eth.exec(contractName)**